Adityabandaru18/Expense-tracker/README.md

 ### Features

 - Transaction management
-- Income and expense categorization
+- Income and expense tracker
 - Overview of the overall balance